Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

 ## Create an offer

-To offer a product ion a marketplace, you have to create an offer to the product.
-You can either create an offer for a PIM product or an offer for a new product.
+To offer a product on a marketplace, you have to create an offer to the product.
+You can either create an offer from an existing PIM product or an offer for a new product.

 ### Create an offer from a PIM product